Most professional crafters focus on the Fall and Winter seasons, but it’s great to do summer DIY crafts too for fun or for profit.

-Make some just for fun, or put your own spin on them and find a way to create similar items for sale at Summer shows if you are so inclined.
+Make something just for fun, or put your own spin on these ideas and create similar items for sale at Summer shows if you are so inclined.

 Mason jars are easily found this time of year and you can find your inserts at pet stores that sell aquarium products, or even a dollar store.

 Click on the image to view the full tutorial – it’s very simple and looks like fun for kids of all ages.

 These sacred heart tie-dye T-shirts are super cute.
 Tie dye is a messy, but very fun craft that adults and kids both love.

 We’ve made a lot of tie-dye projects over the years, and it’s always fun to see what you can come up with.
 Every design is always a surprise.